emreokcular/emreokcular.github.io/README.md

 A lifelong learner, curious problem solver, and outgoing teammate with strong communication skills.
 With a solid mathematical background and three years of software and data engineering experience in real-time streaming analytics, recently graduated from [MS in Data Science](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) at the University of San Francisco with a focus on applied machine learning.
 Fluent in Python, PyTorch, Java, and SQL with production-level experience.

-Currently, as a Senior Data Scientist, solving real-world problems from a wide variety of business domains with deep data science and engineering perspective.
+Currently, as a Senior Data Scientist and Machine Learning Engineer, solving real-world problems from a wide variety of business domains with deep data science and engineering perspective.
+Specialized in Machine Learning Engineering by building end-to-end ML pipelines in production and deep learning.

 <!---
 <h2 align="center" style="border-bottom: none" ><a href="/resources/Emre_Okcular-Resume.pdf">RESUME</a></h2>